maximumadmin/zramd/README.md

   # If you downloaded a .tar.gz or .zip (instead of cloning this repo) you need to specify additional info
   CURRENT_DATE=$(date --iso-8601=seconds) VERSION=Unknown make

-  # So to target the Raspberry Pi (without a repo) the command would look like
+  # So, to target the Raspberry Pi (without a repo) the command would look like
   CURRENT_DATE=$(date --iso-8601=seconds) VERSION=Unknown GOOS=linux GOARCH=arm GOARM=7 make
   ```
 * A new executable called `zramd.bin` will be created under the `dist/` directory, now you can uninstall `go` if you like.